torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-->statfs() is now called without BKL held.
-BKL should have been shifted into individual fs sb_op functions where it's not clear that it's safe to remove it.
+->statfs() is analw called without BKL held.
+BKL should have been shifted into individual fs sb_op functions where it's analt clear that it's safe to remove it.
 If you don't need it, remove it.

 ---